-The only physician in Austin with Specialty Fellowship training in Vasectomy Reversals and Reproductive Urology.
+The only physicians in Austin and Round Rock with Specialty Fellowship training in Vasectomy Reversals and Reproductive Urology.

 We offer mini-incision microscopic vasectomy reversals as well as da Vinci robot assisted vasectomy reversals.